slippery-carrot/ESPrinkler-Retic-Controller/README.md

 - 24VAC transmformer, at least 10VA (dependant on your solenoids).
 - [ESP32-WROOM-32U, 38 pin dev board](https://www.aliexpress.com/item/1005008209898668.html)
 - Some sort of enclosure, such as [this](https://www.ebay.com/itm/253801792805?var=556465393265).
+- 1A M205 fuse, rated for a minimum of 32V AC.

 ## Software Requirements

 - [ESPHome](https://esphome.io) (>=1.0.0)
 - [Home Assistant](https://www.home-assistant.io/) (>=2025.1)

+## Hardware Overview
+### Pinout
+The barrier terminal block is located at the bottom of the PCB, this is where power and solenoid connections are to be made.
+The silkscreen is clearly marked for pin functions.

+**Power**
+Power is connected to the pin 1 and 2 of the terminal block, labelled "L" and "N".
+A 1A fuse must be installed into the fuse holder to the left of the terminal block.

+**Solenoids**
+Pin 3 is the common pin for your retic solenoids, pins 4 through to 12 are for channels 1 to 8 respectively.

 ## Installation